SS-IL: Separated Softmax for Incremental Learning: Motivation

 \section{Motivation}

-As mentioned in the Introduction, several previous work \cite{(End2EndIL)Castro2018,(UnlabeledIL)Lee2019,(UnifiedIL)Hou2019,(LargeScaleIL)Wu2019,(IL2M)Belouadah, (WA)Zhao2020, (scail)belouadah2020} identified that the major challenge of the exemplar-memory based CIL is to resolve the classification score bias that the model suffers from.
-Here, we give a more detailed argument and convincing example on the root cause of such score bias and motivate our SS-IL.
+As mentioned in the Introduction, several previous works \cite{(End2EndIL)Castro2018,(UnlabeledIL)Lee2019,(UnifiedIL)Hou2019,(LargeScaleIL)Wu2019,(IL2M)Belouadah, (WA)Zhao2020, (scail)belouadah2020} identified that the major challenge of the exemplar-memory based CIL is to resolve the classification score bias caused by the data imbalance.
+Here, we consider a simple example and give a convincing argument on why such score bias in injected as well as why a naive usage of GKD cannot fix the bias.